grislyeye/grislyeye.com/posts/agenda-based-adventures.md

 layout: post.hbs
 id: agenda-based-adventures
 ---
-Recently I ran a new mission for my playtest campaign <a href="black-griffin-session-30.html">Black Griffin</a>.
-In this particular mission, the party have been commanded to patrol their camp for a few nights (as a sort of punishment).
+<p id="description">Recently I ran a new mission for my playtest campaign <a href="black-griffin-session-30.html">Black Griffin</a>.
+In this particular mission, the party have been commanded to patrol their camp for a few nights (as a sort of punishment).</p>

 On reflection, not the most exciting adventure.
 So, to spice things up I decided there would multiple factions at play: